estvita/AsterX/README.md

 + [record_pass] - Basic Auth password.
 + [loc_count] - Number of digits for internal extensions.
 If set to 0, internal calls will also be sent to Bitrix.
 + [loc_contexts] - List of internal (outgoing) call contexts.
 Default: "from-internal".
-+ [out_contexts] - List of external call contexts.
++ [in_contexts] - List of inbound call contexts.
 Default: "from-pstn".
 + [logging] - True/False - Enable/disable logging of received events to a file.

 ## Running the Integration